apache/cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 BlackBerry Smartphone (OS5-7)
 - `./cordova/run blackberry`

-Answer "n" when prompted "Do you have a BlackBerry device connected to your computer? (y/n)"
+When prompted __Do you have a BlackBerry device connected to your computer? (y/n)__, answer __n__.

 The application is installed to the simulator's home screen.
 Note that on BlackBerry OS 5, it is installed in the `Downloads` folder.

 7B.
 Deploy to Device (Windows and Mac)
 --------------------------------------

 To deploy your app to a device you must have registered for, and setup BlackBerry Code Signing Keys.
 See section 3 for details.
-Also, to deploy apps on BlackBerry 10 or PlayBook, the device must be set to Development Mode which can be enabled from the Settings > Security menu.
+Also, to deploy apps on BlackBerry 10 or PlayBook, the device must be set to Development Mode which can be enabled from the __Settings &rarr; Security__ menu.

 - Open the project.properties file with your favorite editor and customize the following properties: